Dissection of Hello World in Operon

 Hello World is a classic first application that is written when learning new language.
 Here's the Hello World in Operon:

 Let's go through this line by line:

-The From-statement is optional, so you may skip it.
-In this case the root-value will be an empty-value.
+Assigning an input ($) is optional, so we may skip it.
+When omitted, the root-value will be an empty-value.

 Each query must have the Select-statement.
-Here we have this dollar-symbol ($) after our Select-keyword.
-It means that we want to select root value, which means the value that was assigned by our input-source, and in this case it is a JSON-string "Hello world!".
+Here we have again the dollar-symbol ($) after our Select-keyword, which means that we want to select root value, which was the value assigned by our input-source, in this case a JSON-string "Hello world!".

 - Finally we have the line which starts with hashtag-symbol, followed by the greater-than -symbol.
 Everything followed by the hashtag-symbol means that it is a comment.
 This is how we denote the query's output while going through examples.